-A FORMAL AND TRANSPARENT

-PROCEDURE FOR DEVELOPING POLICY

-ON EXECUTIVE REMUNERATION AND

-DETERMINING DIRECTOR AND SENIOR

-MANAGEMENT REMUNERATION SHOULD

-BE ESTABLISHED.
-NO DIRECTOR SHOULD

-BE INVOLVED IN DECIDING THEIR OWN
+A FORMAL AND TRANSPARENT PROCEDURE FOR DEVELOPING POLICY ON EXECUTIVE REMUNERATION AND DETERMINING DIRECTOR AND SENIOR MANAGEMENT REMUNERATION SHOULD BE ESTABLISHED.
+NO DIRECTOR SHOULD BE INVOLVED IN DECIDING THEIR OWN REMUNERATION OUTCOME.

-REMUNERATION OUTCOME.

 In order to determine the policy for Executive Director remuneration and remuneration of senior management, the Remuneration Committee undertakes a review of the overall remuneration and incentive packages for the workforce of the Society as a whole.
 It takes into account salaries and benefits in the sector and the nature of the commitments and responsibilities associated with individual roles.
 Basic salaries payable to Executive Directors are reviewed periodically with reference to jobs carrying similar responsibilities in comparable financial organisations, market conditions generally and local employment competition in view of the Society's geographical position.
-In 2022, a benchmarking review was undertaken and it was decided that no significant adjustments were needed.
-The basic salaries of the Executive Directors were increased by 5% from 1 May 2023 in line with the award made to other staff in the Society.
+There was no external review of Executive pay during 2024.
+The basic salaries of the Executives were increased by 5% in line with the increase awarded to all staff.

-The previous Medium Term Incentive Plan (MTIP) arrangement expired in 2021.
-A new 3-year MTIP scheme was put in place in 2022 which will end in 2024.
+The current 3-year Medium Term Incentive Plan (MTIP) scheme was put in place in 2022 and ended in 2024.
 The scheme is based on Key Performance Indicators (KPIs) which are aligned to the achievement of the corporate plan.
-A sum will be accrued each year based on performance in that year, and the resulting bonus will be paid in two instalments.
-50% in 2025 and 50% in 2026.
+A sum will be accrued each year based on performance in that year, and the resulting bonus will be paid in two instalments, 50% in 2025 and 50% in 2026.